-The Cricut Maker 3 and the Cricut Explore 3 are the latest iterations of the popular Cricut Maker and Cricut Explore Air 2.
+The Cricut Maker 3 and the Cricut Explore 3 are the latest iterations of the popular Cricut machines.
 There are three different Cricut machine tiers, with the Maker being top of the line, Explore in the middle, and Cricut Joy rounding out the lineup with a tiny, portable machine.
 The Maker and Explore are quite similar in size and productivity and most of the materials and tools are interchangeable.
 You can do most of the same projects on either machine, so deciding between the two can be tricky.

 Ultimately, deciding on the Cricut Maker 3 and the Cricut Explore 3 depends on how much you want to spend on your machine and what kinds of projects you wish to do.
 I'd give Cricut Maker 3 the edge because it offers more versatility and room to grow as a crafter.
 But if you're looking for a smaller financial commitment to crafting, the Explore 3 is a less expensive option that does almost as much.